 Make sure your schedules are compatible with starting this process.
-It’s not going to help if nanny and grandad are staying, or your partner is working late or is out of town.
+It will not help if you have family visiting or your partner is working late or is out of town.

-It’s also a good idea to make sure you’re both ready, physically and emotionally.
-If other worries are playing on your mind, wait until you’re ready as well.
+It’s also a good idea to ensure you’re both physically and emotionally ready.
+If other worries are playing on your mind, wait until you’re ready.

 3. Don’t Deviate From Your Plan

 Once you begin the cry it out method, you need to stick to it.
-Tempting though it might be sometimes to pick your baby up and soothe them, you need to be consistent.
-Give in and you will need to start all over again.
+As tempting as it might sometimes be to pick your baby up and soothe them, you need to be consistent.
+If you give in, you will need to start all over again.

 4. Be Prepared to Lose Some Sleep

 These nights could be difficult for you.
-You might well end up in tears, hearing your baby crying.
+You might end up in tears hearing your baby crying.
 It’s a good idea to set a timer for your periods out of the nursery and move somewhere else in the house.

 You could try listening to some music or doing something you and your partner enjoy.
-Maybe you have a hobby, like quilting or crafting, you can concentrate on until it’s time for the next soothing session.
+Maybe you have a hobby you can concentrate on until it’s time for the next soothing session.

 5. Alternate Nights

 You might find that increasing your intervals every other night works better for you.
-It might mean the program will be extended over two weeks rather than one.
+It might mean you extend the program over two weeks rather than one.

 6. Relapses Are Possible

 Everything could be running smoothly once you have finished this method of sleep training.
-Baby goes down with no problem, falls asleep, and stays asleep.
+Your baby may go down with no problem, fall asleep, and stay asleep.
 You might be thinking you’ve finally cracked it.

-Be warned, if a little one is not well, or there is a change in routine like holidays or visitors staying, relapses are possible.
-Once things are back to normal, then the sleep patterns should resume.
-If not, you know what to do to get them back on track.
+Be warned; if a little one is not well, or there is a change in routine like holidays or visitors staying, they may relapse and start wanting you to comfort them to sleep again.
+Once things are back to normal, the sleep patterns should resume.
+If not, you know how to get them back on track.

 7. Will This Work for My Baby?

-You might be among many of the moms and dads who find this process works exactly as planned.
-Three or four nights of perseverance and all is happy and peaceful in your home.
-No more crying baby in the middle of the night.
+You might be among many moms and dads who find this process works exactly as planned.
+Three or four nights of perseverance, and all is happy and peaceful in your home — no more crying baby in the middle of the night.

-If that’s the case, then it’s back to the drawing board to try something else.
+If that’s the case, it’s back to the drawing board to try something else.

-There are some who believe the cry it out theory is not good for babies.
-Each baby is an individual and some will be ready and have the right temperament for it, while others won’t.
+Some believe the cry it out theory is not good for babies.
+Each baby is an individual; some will be ready and have the right temperament for it, while others won’t.
 It’s your decision as to what will be best.